RESTORATION, THE PRESERVATION OF HERITAGE

 To preciously preserve a heritage dating back from 1755 to the present day and perpetuate the beat of a movement sometimes centuries old, Vacheron Constantin offers its customers an exclusive restoration service and offers the opportunity for all to pass down their timepiece from generation to generation.

 Within the Maison, twelve watchmakers are devoted to restoration and committed to perpetuating know-how that dates back two centuries or several decades.
 Their art consists of maintaining the operation and aesthetics of the watch as closely as possible to its original condition by keeping its original parts whenever they can.
 Broken, worn or corroded, they are adapted or manufactured identically, in accordance with the traditions and standards of the brand.
-The other aspect of restoration consists of maintaining Vacheron Constantin Heritage timepieces and preserving the exceptional heritage of the Maison.

 A quarter repeater pocket watch from 1824.
 Hailing from Italy, this piece likely sold by François Constantin features a balance-cock wonderfully chiseled with the name Vacheron & C.